ShaAnder/100DaysPY/Day61-81/DAY61/readme.txt

 ### --- PROJECT NAME / DESC --- ###

+No concrete project today, learning about flask secrets / wtf forms

 ### --- PARAMETERS --- ###

 ### --- HOW IT WORKS --- ###